chris-garrett/docker-node-dev/README.md

 * Node development image

-This image is NOT meant for production, its for rapid javascript development.
+Node image for rapid client/server development.
+This image is *NOT* meant for production!

 ## Versions / packages
 * chrisgarrett/node:6.9.1 -> (node:6.9.1-alpine)